nchlswhttkr/website/content/blog/2018-reflection.md

 ![An afternoon of social bowls with James (photographer), Richard, Amelia, myself, Cameron, Lachlan, Patrick, Izzy, and Moss](/media/blog/2018-reflection/social-bowls.jpg)

-<span>_An afternoon of social bowls with James (photographer), Richard, Amelia, myself, Cameron, Lachlan, Patrick, Izzy, and Moss_</span>
+<span class="center-text">_An afternoon of social bowls with James (photographer), Richard, Amelia, myself, Cameron, Lachlan, Patrick, Izzy, and Moss_</span>

 I also now do a few bar shifts for the club now, I find it rather therapeutic.